jspsych/jsPsych/docs/plugins/survey.md

 ## Examples

-???+ example "Basic single page"
+???+ example "Single page with radiogroup (multiple choice) and checkbox"
     === "Code"

         ```javascript
-        var trial = {
+        const trial = {
           type: jsPsychSurvey,
-          pages: [
+          survey_json: JSON.stringify({
+            showQuestionNumbers: false,
+            elements:
               [
                 {
-                type: 'html',
+                  type: 'radiogroup',
-                prompt: 'Please answer the following questions:',
+                  title: "Which of the following do you like the most?",
+                  name: 'vegetablesLike',
+                  choices: ['Tomato', 'Cucumber', 'Eggplant', 'Corn', 'Peas', 'Broccoli']
                 },
                 {
-                type: 'multi-choice',
-                prompt: "Which of the following do you like the most?",
-                name: 'VegetablesLike',
-                options: ['Tomato', 'Cucumber', 'Eggplant', 'Corn', 'Peas'],
-                required: true
-              },
-              {
-                type: 'multi-select',
+                  type: 'checkbox',
-                prompt: "Which of the following do you like?",
+                  title: "Which of the following do you like?",
-                name: 'FruitLike',
+                  name: 'fruitLike',
+                  description: "You can select as many as you want.",
-                options: ['Apple', 'Banana', 'Orange', 'Grape', 'Strawberry'],
+                  choices: ['Apple', 'Banana', 'Orange', 'Grape', 'Strawberry', 'Kiwi', 'Mango'],
+                  showOtherItem: true,
+                  showSelectAllItem: true,
+                  showNoneItem: true,
-                required: false,
+                  required: true,
                 }
             ]
-          ],
+          }),
         };
         ```